lesfrost/CWIN17-TensorFlow/README.md

 Click left lower corner Windows and start typing Powershell.
 Select the "Windows Powershell (x86)" option

-Install pyhton 3.6 from here https://www.python.org/downloads/release/python-362/ If you have python installed you may want to upgrade to 3.6.2
+eInstall pyhton 3.6 from here https://www.python.org/downloads/release/python-362/ If you have python installed you may want to upgrade to 3.6.2

 Probably easiest to go for the executable installer.
 Check python is installed by using powershell and typing: